kbl212/curriculum/security_101.rst

 - The second group gives the file permissions for the *group* of users to whom the file or directory belongs to.
   This means that anyone who is under the group "company" has read/execute permissions to the directory.
 - The third group gives the file permissions for *other* users.
-  Basically anyone who are not the owner or a part of the user group.
+  Basically anyone who is not the owner or a part of the user group.
   This means that everyone else has read/execute permissions to the directory.

 Some more examples of permissions: